 This is where I’d typically talk about mechanics, so let’s talk about one the game just introduced on this very floor: the Key to Rewards.
-The Key to Rewards is the fourth kind of gold key.
+The Key to Rewards is the fourth kind of gold key, and so will never show up in a Roulette Room.
 Unlike the Keys to Beginnings, Guidance and Truth, the Key to Rewards is dropped by enemies like any other Map Card, but it’s only ever dropped in the latter half of the game.
 I have a suspicion that the odds of it dropping may increase the more battles you go without finding it, because I’d swear I always find it within the first two or three fights on Floor 7.
 And that’s not a bad time to get it, since it makes it easier to leave the floor and go back to an old one.
 There are Rooms of Rewards on every single floor of the Castle (except the floor you use for 100 Acre Wood), and there are special, high-quality prizes available in each world.
 You’ll want to get as many as you can, or to check a walkthrough to see which ones are worth your trouble.
-Just be careful, because when you leave a floor, the whole room structure is erased and you have to start over!
+Just be careful, because the moment you leave a floor, the whole room structure is erased and you have to start over!